Sir William Soame, 1st Baronet: Life

-Soame was an envoy to the Kingdom of Savoy, around 1680.
+Soame was an envoy to the Savoyard state, around 1680.
 He was created a baronet by Charles II in 1685.
 A Fellow of the Royal Society, he was allowed to retain his membership in that year, despite being in arrears with his subscription.

 Made Ambassador to the Ottoman Empire, Soame died on Malta in June 1686, having called at Algiers and Tunis to renew treaty agreements.
 His appointment had been political, going back to the Oxford Parliament of 1681.
 James Brydges had been the choice of the Levant Company, but Charles II took against his political sympathies, and imposed Soame by prerogative in 1684.

 Works

 Soame made a translation, The Art of Poetry, of Nicolas Boileau's L'Art poétique.
 According to Jacob Tonson, it dated from 1680.
 It was later revised by John Dryden, and published in 1683.
 The Dryden revisions included substitutions, for example Thomas Duffett for Charles Coypeau d'Assoucy in speaking about burlesque, and Samuel Butler for Clément Marot; Ben Jonson replaces Molière.
 A derived work was published by John Ozell in 1712.
 Another version from Charles Gildon's The Complete Art of Poetry (1718) changed Thomas Randolph to Thomas D'Urfey to remain topical.